 Website usability testing helps you identify all the main sources of friction, and thus boost conversions.
 The premise is simple: observe real users use and interact with your website, pay attention to their experiences and try to spot patterns.
 Once you have the results, iterate your site design and copy to minimize any barriers to accomplishing their on-site goals.
-This in turn will also lead to increase in conversions.
+This, in turn, will also lead to increases in conversions.

 Jakob Nielsen was able to show in an analysis that the mean increase of conversion rates with usability optimization was 87% (he considered 66 studies with before and after measurements in which the usability of websites was optimized with the help of usability tests).
 On average, the conversion rate could almost be doubled.